ucquantum/momentum/bylaws.md

 ## Article IV: Officers

-### Section 1: UChicago Quantum Society will have four officer positions: President, Vice President, and Treasurer.
+### Section 1: UChicago Quantum Society will have four officer positions: President, Vice President, Treasurer and Organization officer.

 ### Section 2: Officers must be currently registered students of the University of Chicago.
-The president cannot take a leave of absence or be studying abroad during their term of service.
+The President cannot take a leave of absence or be studying abroad during their term of service.
+The President may not hold simultaneous positions; however, two positions may be held by the same person.

 ### Section 3: Officers will be nominated and elected during Spring Quarter but will not begin serving as such until Spring Quarter is over.
 Additional responsibilities to officers-elect may be distributed at the discretion of the current serving President.